SHA-1: The SHAppening

 On 8 October 2015, Marc Stevens, Pierre Karpman, and Thomas Peyrin published a freestart collision attack on SHA-1's compression function that requires only 2^{57} SHA-1 evaluations.
 This does not directly translate into a collision on the full SHA-1 hash function (where an attacker is not able to freely choose the initial internal state), but undermines the security claims for SHA-1.
 In particular, it was the first time that an attack on full SHA-1 had been demonstrated; all earlier attacks were too expensive for their authors to carry them out.
 The authors named this significant breakthrough in the cryptanalysis of SHA-1 The SHAppening.

-The method was based on their earlier work, as well as the auxiliary paths (or boomerangs) speed-up technique from Joux and Peyrin, and using high performance/cost efficient GPU cards from Nvidia.
+The method was based on their earlier work, as well as the auxiliary paths (or boomerangs) speed-up technique from Joux and Peyrin, and using high performance GPU cards.
 The collision was found on a 16-node cluster with a total of 64 graphics cards.
 The authors estimated that a similar collision could be found by buying US$2,000 of GPU time on EC2.

 The authors estimated that the cost of renting enough of EC2 CPU/GPU time to generate a full collision for SHA-1 at the time of publication was between US$75K and $120K, and noted that was well within the budget of criminal organizations, not to mention national intelligence agencies.
 As such, the authors recommended that SHA-1 be deprecated as quickly as possible.